kurtbuilds/imcon/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+# Development Notes

+These are personal notes on solving problems in the repo, not written with public audience in mind.

+- What are operations you want on scaling images?
+    - Resize the image to a max side length.  (-W $size -H $size)
+    - Resize the image to a specific width. (-w $size)
+    - Resize the image to a specific height. (-h $size)

+- You might also want to just print metadata.
+  - width
+  - height
+  - # channels
+  - exif data
+  - # of pages
+- Resize the image